Gamify-IT/docs/dev-manuals/illustrator/Tile.md

 ### Step 3

-Choose the right color. left click to paint. have fun!
+Choose the right color.
+Left click to paint.
+Have fun!
-And when drawing you have to make sure that the shadows are transparent.
+**Make sure the shadows are transparent when drawing!**

 ![](setup3.png)